pasinduf/ci-cd-github-actions/README.md

 - Ensure VPS has Docker installed
 - Use `.env` files securely
-- Save all necessary secrets in Git Repo secrets (Repo → Settings → Secrets → Actions)
+- Save all necessary secrets in Git Repo secrets (Repo → Settings → Secrets → Actions → New repository secret)